Substitutions on compact alphabets: The substitution operator and natural length functions

+where the notation $\sum_{b \triangleleft \sub(a)}$ enumerates over each $b$-entry of $\sub(a)$, including multiplicities.
+Here, \(\lambda \geq 0\) is called the \emph{inflation factor}.
+In practice, we really want \(\lambda > 1\) in order to represent an inflation, and \(\ell(a) > 0\) for all \(a \in \A\) in order to represent tiles as closed intervals with positive length.
+For a primitive (or, more generally, irreducible) substitution, both of these properties derive from Equation \ref{eq: natural length} (in addition to non-negativity and non-triviality of \(\ell\)), see Theorem \ref{thm: irreducible => unique nlf}.
+However, the results will be easier to develop in the above slightly generalised setting.

-In other words, we have an associated geometric substitution where all letters $a$ in $\A$ are assigned a corresponding tile of some fixed length $\ell(a)$, depending continuously on their location in $\A$, and where these tiles are inflated by a factor of $\lambda$ and then dissected into other tiles according to the rule determined by $\sub$, each with a corresponding fixed length.
+Geometrically, we thus have an associated inflation rule where all letters $a \in \A$ are assigned to a tile of length $\ell(a)$, depending continuously on their location in $\A$, so that under substitution these tiles are inflated by a factor of $\lambda$ and then perfectly dissected into other tiles, each with original lengths defined by \(\ell\).
+Fixed points of the substitution $\sub$ (if they exist) then give rise to self-similar tilings of $\R$.